4 Ways to Reheat Turkey and Keep It Moist and Tender

 What About the Air Fryer?

 You might reheat turkey in the air fryer using similar techniques as stovetop reheating, depending on the type of air fryer you have.
-Be sure to look into the manufacturer's instruction manual to cook properly.
+Be sure to check the manufacturer's instruction manual to reheat your turkey properly.

-According to Consumer Reports, best practices for cooking with the air fryer include avoiding overfilling the basket.
+According to Consumer Reports, key to cooking with an air fryer is not overfilling the basket.
 Because air fryers tend to have smaller capacities than conventional ovens, this might be a better place to try reheating turkey slices or smaller pieces.

 references & resources